oelin/node-replicate/README.md

 ## Usage

 To run a model, just pass its identifier to `replicate.model()` and then call `predict()`.
-You can find its identifier and prediction parameters on Replicate (e.g. [https://replicate.com/stability-ai/stable-diffusion/api](https://replicate.com/stability-ai/stable-diffusion/api)).
+You can find its identifier and prediction parameters on Replicate.

 ```js
 import replicate from "node-replicate"